michaelsayala/splunk-boss-soc/investigating-ransomeware/README.md

 **Sourcetypes:**
 - stream:dns

-- To find the historical traffic from the IP address "192.168.250.100", I initiated the following search:
+- To find the historical traffic from the IP address "192.168.250.100", you can initiate the following search:
    ```
       index=botsv1 sourcetype=stream:DNS src=192.168.250.100
    ```
    ![image15](https://github.com/michaelsayala/splunk-boss-soc/assets/110712766/4346acee-fe95-4c8b-b7b6-bbe5fb59fb62)

-- By using the app filter to exclude legitimate domains and specifying the source and destination IP addresses, it became easier to identify the traffic:
+- By utilizing the app filter to exclude legitimate domains and specifying the source and destination IP addresses, it became easier to identify the traffic:
     ```
           index=botsv1 sourcetype=stream:DNS src=192.168.250.100 record_type=A NOT (query{}=*.microsoft.com OR query{}=*.waynecorpinc.local OR query{}=*.bing.com
           OR query{}=isatap OR query{}=wpad OR query{}=*.windows.com OR query{}=*.msftncsi.com)